 Yes.
 Underneath the building there is an expansive 3-storey basement.
 Here there are approximately 120 parking spaces.

-Access to the building by car is easiest via the west side of Canary Wharf, via Westferry Road.
+If you are driving to Canary Wharf, access to the building by car is easiest via the west side via Westferry Road.

 Many of the newly built skyscrapers in the area are named symbolically, after references to the areas rich docklands’ history: